thegaminghorizon/The-Gaming-Horizon/assets/README.md

 The asset library will expand with real platform screenshots, interface showcases, documentation graphics, and approved project visuals as development continues.

-🔭 What Comes Next
+🔭 Beyond the Current Repository

 The repository will grow in deliberate stages.

-Planned documentation areas include:
+As the repository expands, focused documentation can cover:

 VISION · ECOSYSTEM · PLATFORM · DIRECTION · DISCOVERY · COMMUNITY · CREATORS · DEVELOPERS · COMPETE · TECHNOLOGY · DEVELOPMENT · LABS · NETWORK · BEYOND